 Osborne previously served as director of the Project on Education Effectiveness and Quality, an LBJ School initiative that measured state educator preparation programs’ influence on student achievement.
 She also served as the Chair of the Responsible Fatherhood working group for the Fatherhood Research and Practice Network, a long-term project of the federal Office of Planning, Research and Evaluation.

 Osborne’s teaching and research interests are in the areas of social policy, poverty and inequality, family and child wellbeing, and family demography.
 She has extensive experience leading long-term evaluations of state and national programs, with the aim of helping organizations understand what works and how to ensure sustainable implementation of effective policies.
 Her work includes evaluations of Texas’s home visiting program, one of the largest in the country, and many critical state-level child welfare and child support programs.

-Previously, Dr. Osborne taught middle school in a lower-income school in California, which she considers the toughest and most rewarding job she has had.
-She enjoys spending time with her husband and two adult daughters, as well as spoiling their three large beasts (dogs).
+Osborne holds a Ph.D. in Demography and Public Affairs from Princeton University, an MPP from Harvard’s Kennedy School of Government, and an MA in Education from Claremont Graduate University.
+Previously, Osborne taught middle school in a lower-income school in California.
+She considers that job the toughest and most rewarding of her career.
+She enjoys spending time with her husband and two adult daughters, as well as spoiling their two large beasts (dogs).
 She is also an avid reader of nonfiction and historical fiction novels.